gpuweb/WSL/Spec/source/index.rst

 Top-level declarations
 """"""""""""""""""""""

-A valid file is made of a sequence of 0 or more top-level declarations, followed by the special End-Of-File token.
+A valid compilation unit is made of a sequence of 0 or more top-level declarations.

 .. productionlist::
     topLevelDecl: ";" | `typedef` | `structDef` | `enumDef` | `funcDef`